admiralnuva/nuva-nutragenie-ui/replit.md

   * Positioned emoji icons beside dropdown inputs for space efficiency
   * Reduced dropdown height to h-7 for more compact appearance
   * Applied horizontal flex layout with icons on left, dropdowns on right
+  * Standardized all icons to text-xl size (24px) with w-6 h-6 containers for consistent alignment
+  * Fixed icon alignment with flex-shrink-0 and center justification
+  * Increased spacing to space-x-3 for better visual separation between icons and dropdowns
 ```

 ## User Preferences